jcollignon/ucm-math-thesis-template/README.md

 # ucm-math-thesis-template
 This is a modification of the built-in `report` document class LaTeX template for writing a dissertation at UC Merced aimed at satisfying the dissertation guidelines.
 Please note this repo does not contain its own `.cls` file.

+DISCLAIMER: THIS TEMPLATE HAS NOT YET BEEN VERIFIED OFFICIALLY TO BE SATISFACTORY YET.
+I SHOULD HAVE AN ANSWER TO THIS BY THE END OF 2024 AND WILL UPDATE THIS ACCORDINGLY.

 The most recent UC Merced Dissertation Guidelines document is found here: https://graduatedivision.ucmerced.edu/sites/graduatedivision.ucmerced.edu/files/documents/PDFs/ucm_thesis_dissertation_manual.pdf

 ## 1. Repo Structure